Nusiq/mcblend/docs/animations/physics_simulation.md

 ![](/img/animations/physics_simulation_ravager_scale_keyframes.png)

+8. For better results, before exporting select all the keyframes and change the interpolation mode to `Linear`.
+You can access the interpolation mode menu by right clicking in the `Dope Sheet` editor.

-8. [Export the animation](/animations/exporting_animations) using the knowledge from previous tutorials.
+9. [Export the animation](/animations/exporting_animations) using the knowledge from previous tutorials.

 ![](/img/animations/physics_simulation_export_animation.png)